-Any member of staff/volunteer who has concerns about a colleague must report this to the Headteacher/Head of School immediately.
-The Executive Headteacher/Headteacher/Head of School will report the matter to the Trust Safeguarding Lead, who will liaise with the Local Authority Designated Officer (LADO) This may include behaviour outside of school as the 'transfer of risk' to children would need to be assessed as per KCSiE 2023.

-If the allegation concerns the Executive Headteacher/Headteacher/Head of School, the concern must be shared with the Chair of Governors who will contact the Trust Safeguarding Lead immediately.

-In cases where there is an immediate risk to a child, the information must be passed to Social Care or the Police with urgency.
+- 15.1 Any member of staff/volunteer who has concerns about a colleague must report this to the Headteacher.
+The Headteacher will report the matter to the Trust Safeguarding Lead, who will liaise with the Local Authority Designated Officer (LADO) This may include behaviour outside of school as the 'transfer of risk' to children would need to be assessed as per KCSiE 2023. - 15.2 If the allegation concerns the Headteacher, the concern must be shared with the Chair of Governors who will contact the Trust Safeguarding Lead immediately. - 15.3 In cases where there is an immediate risk to a child, the information must be passed to Social Care or the Police with urgency.

-Updates and reviews from national cases make it clear that learning lessons applies to all cases, not just those which are concluded and found to be substantiated.
-All cases in Thrive Trust schools are reviewed by the People Development Lead and the Trust Safeguarding Lead to ensure lessons learned are acted upon.

-Arrangements are in place to ensure adults who use our premises to run clubs and events out of school hours have the relevant checks, safeguards and processes in place.
+- 15.4 Updates and reviews from national cases make it clear that learning lessons applies to all cases, not just those which are concluded and found to be substantiated.
+All cases in Thrive Trust schools are reviewed by the People Development Lead and the Trust Safeguarding Lead to ensure lessons learned are acted upon. - 15.5 Arrangements are in place to ensure adults who use our premises to run clubs and events out of school hours have the relevant checks, safeguards and processes in place.
 Should anything come to light that is a wellbeing or safeguarding concern, we will take our usual steps, whether the concern relates to children on the school roll or not.